 Zinc oxide, Titanium Dioxide, and Other Key SPF Ingredients

 Whatever your preferred sunscreen, it’s vital that you apply in the morning.
 Dermatologists recommend an SPF of 30 or higher, and that you re-apply every one to four hours depending on whether you’re indoors or outdoors, how much you’ve been sweating, and whether you’ve been exposed to water.
 Your SPF should be applied as the final step before your foundation or bb cream, and there are many sophisticated, lightweight formulations out there.
-Try the Suntique I’m Pure Cica Suncream ($24) and re-apply throughout the day with the Acwell UV Cut SPF 50+PA++++ Natural Sun Cushion ($35).
+Try the Suntique I’m Pure Cica Suncream and re-apply throughout the day with a sunscreen cushion compact, like this one.

 You can technically apply vitamin C at any time of the day, but you’ll maximize your mileage if you use it in the morning.
 This is because vitamin C is a potent antioxidant, meaning it shields your skin from free radicals that expedite signs of aging.
 Studies have even discovered that the impact of both sunscreen and vitamin C can be heightened when they’re applied together.
 Try the Neogen Real Vita C Powder Lemon, which contains 17% pure vitamin C and unlike serums, won’t oxidize.

 We recommend a thorough double cleanse in the evening, followed by your favorite toner.
 Next, you can alternate the below active ingredients each night, followed by your moisturizing products.